Macrometacorp/docs/docs/search/queries/search-functions.md

 ## Scoring Functions

-Scoring functions return a ranking value for the documents found by a [SEARCH operation](search-queries.md).
+Scoring functions return a ranking value for the documents found by a [search query](../queries/index.md).
 The better the documents match the search expression the higher the returned number.

 The first argument to any scoring function is always the document emitted by a `FOR` operation over a search view.